votingworks/vxsuite/apps/bmd/README.md

 ## Local Development Scripts

-- `yarn install` - Install the dependencies.
+- `pnpm install` - Install the dependencies.
-- `yarn start` - Run the app locally.
+- `pnpm start` - Run the app locally.
-- `yarn test`- Run tests in interactive mode.
+- `pnpm test`- Run tests in interactive mode.
-- `yarn test:coverage` - Run all tests and update test coverage report.
+- `pnpm test:coverage` - Run all tests and update test coverage report.

 See `package.json` for all available scripts.